-The Council continued with its Organisational Redesign programme during 2019/20, concluding the first phase which created a Senior Leadership Team and commencing the second phase which was focussed at Senior Manager Level.
+The Council continued with its Organisational Redesign programme during 2020/21, concluding the second phase focused at Senior Manager Level.

-Throughout 2019/20, Clackmannanshire Council's Chief Executive was Nikki Bridle.
+Throughout 2020/21, Clackmannanshire Council's Chief Executive was Nikki Bridle.
 The Chief Executive is the Head of Paid Service who leads and takes responsibility for the work of the Council and who runs the local authority on a day to day basis.
 The Chief Executive provides leadership, vision and strategic direction, and effective management of the Council.